 Because of its distance from the Cape Colony, this arid part of South Africa's interior was generally not colonised until relatively recent.
 According to history, the remote northern reaches of the Cape Colony were home to cattle rushers, gunrunners, river pirates and various manner of outlaws.
-Distribution of land to colonial farmers only occurred from the 1880s onwards when Government-owned land was surveyed, divided into farms, and transferred to farmers.
+Distribution of land to colonial farmers only occurred from the 1880s onwards when Governmentowned land was surveyed, divided into farms, and transferred to farmers.
+Agriculturally, the windpump made the arid lands accessible and suitable for grazing since its introduction in the 1870s (Webley & Halkett 2012b).
+During the early part of the 19th century, Basters lived around the salt pans in Bushmanland.
+The term "Basters" characterises a group of people of mixed parentage (white and Khoekhoe or slave and Khoekhoe).
+The term also implies an economic category that, according to Van der Walt (2015), entails property possession and adoption of European culture.
+They were, however, driven away from the land as the farms were surveyed and made available to European farmers (Webley & Halkett 2012b).
+In the late 18th and early 19th centuries, with the introduction and implementation of the commando system, the Karoo 'Bushmen' were eventually destroyed or indentured into farm labour (ACRM 2015).
 More permanent large-scale settlement however only started in the late 1920s, and the first farmsteads were possibly built during this period.
 The region remained sparsely populated until the advent of the 20th century (De Jong 2010, Penn 2005).